sriramhere/HOL-BuildingWindows8AppsWithWindowsAzure/HOL.md

 * Create an ASP.NET MVC 4 Web API service
 * Publish the service to Windows Azure Web Sites
-* Create a Windows 8 Style UI application that consumes the Web API service
+* Create a Windows Store application that consumes the Web API service
-* Add Push Notifications to the Windows 8 Style UI application by using the Windows Azure Toolkit for Windows 8
+* Add Push Notifications to the Windows Store application by using the Windows Azure Toolkit for Windows 8

 <a name="Prerequisites" />
 ### Prerequisites ###

 The following is required to complete this hands-on lab:

-- [Visual Studio Express 2012 for Web][1] or greater.
+- [Visual Studio Express 2012 for Web][1] or greater
-- [Visual Studio 2012 Express for Windows 8][2] or greater.
+- [Visual Studio 2012 Express for Windows 8][2] or greater
 - A Windows Azure subscription with the Web Sites Preview enabled - [sign up for a free trial][3]

 [1]:http://www.microsoft.com/visualstudio/
 [2]:http://msdn.microsoft.com/en-us/windows/apps/hh852659
 [3]:http://aka.ms/WATK-FreeTrial

->**Note:** This lab was designed to use Windows 8 Operating System.

 <a name="Setup"/>
 ### Setup ###